ShreyasPrasad/chessvision/README.md

 1. Player 1 makes a move
 2. Player 1's client consumer receives the move and dispatches a message to the game consumer
-3. The game consumer processes the move, assesses the current game state, then sends a message to both players' client consumers via Channel's group_send
+3. The game consumer processes the move, assesses the current game state, then sends a message to both players' client consumers via Channel's group_send method (targeting channel groups)
 4. Both players' client's consumers send a message back down to their respective client's websocket
 5. The move that Player 1 made is reflected in the games of both users